CustomizationCallbacks & Events

 When it fires

-The widget shows its own inline error UI regardless — onError is there so you can send the error to your logging service (Sentry, Datadog, etc.) or trigger a custom fallback.
+The widget shows its own error UI regardless — onError is there so you can send the failure to your logging service (Sentry, Datadog, etc.) or trigger a custom fallback.

 Example — Sentry